 Occasional arguments are a normal part of any relationship.
 But what happens if you can’t find the energy to handle any more fights?
 If you feel your partner doesn’t understand you and your problems are getting out of hand, it’s nearly impossible to find the motivation to keep trying.

-It seems counter intuitive, but this is actually one of the biggest signs that your marriage is in serious danger.
+It seems counter-intuitive, but this is actually one of the biggest signs that your marriage is in serious danger.
 Talking to a marriage counselor is probably your last resort.

 7. Emotional infidelity

 You probably stepped into this marriage with the hopes of finding love, affection and intimacy on the other side.
 Over time, things didn’t turn out the way you expected.
-If you and your spouse have problems connecting and being close with each other, it’s only natural you start missing these moments of intimacy and maybe even start fantasizing about sharing them with someone else.
+If you and your spouse have problems connecting and being close to each other, it’s only natural you start missing these moments of intimacy and maybe even start fantasizing about sharing them with someone else.
 From there on out, it’s all too easy to take the next step and have an actual affair.
 But infidelity is often a deal-breaker and can ruin even the strongest of marriages.